 Can you find other city sites that might include a link to you?
 Local directories perhaps?

 I see you are connected with http://www.divaliciousproductions.com/.
 This is a perfect opportunity for you.
 On that site create 3 pages, one for each of the partners.
 Include the cities you serve on that page and then link on those keywords to their respective pages on the Lone Star Limo website.
 You’ll get very relevant, geo-targeted backlinks that way!

 Finally, Google is picky about your category and description in their Google Place/Plus pages.
 You can even get banned if you try to stuff those fields with cities, but Yelp and other directories aren’t so picky.
 So in all your other local directory listings, add the cities you serve in your description so it’s clear to all and to Google that you do serve the entire Bay Area.

 Above all else, try to think like Google.
 Remember, all they want to do is return relevant results.
 How can you look more relevant than your competitors?
 How can you look to Google like you are active in each of those cities even if you don’t have an address there?
 Think about what would give that impression to humans.
 The same thing may work with Google.

-One of the first things you learn in marketing classes is the importance of a unique selling proposition.
+One of the first things you learn in Marketing 101 is the importance of a unique selling proposition.
 What sets you apart from your competitors?
 What would make me want to choose Lone Star Limo over another?